Build Community Across Your Grade Level Team

 Guess Who?

 She generously shared her version for others to use.
 Using yearbook photos from the previous year, I personalized the game to our community and shared it with all the advisory teachers.
-Students were able to practice names and see their peers’ full faces (Singapore, where I teach, still requires masks indoors).
+Students were able to practice names and see their peers’ full faces (Singapore, where I teach, still required masks indoors when this article was written).

 3 Likes, 1 Dislike